 By John M. de Castro, Ph.D.

 Homo Sapiens is a very successful species.
 In part its success has been due to it being a very social species.
 Members of the species form groups beyond the family unit and work together for the common good.
 Members also take care of one another.
-Individuals will sometimes sacrifice their own well-being and safety to help another.
-This is termed altruistic behavior.
-The fact that it sometimes actually reduces the likelihood of helping others.
+We routinely give to charities which benefit people on the other side of the world.
+We donate our time as volunteers to build houses for the disadvantaged.
+We roll down our car windows and hand money to a homeless person on a street corner.
+Mindfulness has been shown to increase altruistic behavior.
+But it is unclear how much training is sufficient to increase the likelihood of helping others.

 CMCS – Center for Mindfulness and Contemplative Studies

 This and other Contemplative Studies posts are also available on Twitter @MindfulResearch

 Malin Y, Gumpel TP.
 Short Mindfulness Meditation Increases Help-Giving Intention Towards a Stranger in Distress.
 Mindfulness (N Y).
 2022;13(9):2337-2346. doi: 10.1007/s12671-022-01963-y.
 Epub 2022 Aug 18.
 PMID: 35996549; PMCID: PMC9386648.